Find out more about guardianship

-We return deposits within 28 days of receiving all necessary information.
+We return security payments within 28 days of receiving all necessary information.
 We will only make reasonable deductions if there are belongings left behind, you haven’t paid your bills or there is significant damage to your property.
-Apart from in these cases, we have a consistent record of returning deposits in full without any deductions.
+Apart from in these cases, we have a consistent record of returning security payments in full without any deductions.

 We have no administration or sign up fees.

 Each guardian will need to pay a monthly licence fee, which varies according to location, size and amenities.